CMM 4/10/2026

 (you may be informed that pip could be upgraded; you could do this if you wanted to by following the instructions given.)

 Here is a good example page.
-I'm assuming that your whole system (amphiphile + ion(s) + water) is described by the files system.top and system.gro.
-It is very important that your system.top file ONLY contains include entries that refer to molecules in your system!
+I'm assuming that your whole system (amphiphile + ion(s) + water) is described by the files 1.0mM_System.top and 1.0mM-run.gro (the output of the "run" stage).
+At the end, the files used for visualization and analysis will be named as 1.0mM-run-vis.xxx.
+It is very important that your martini glass-bound topology file ONLY contains include entries that refer to molecules in your system!
 This is not really stated anywhere in the documentation.
-For example, for this TTA+/BzO/W system, my system.top file was:
+Here is the sequence:

 #include "../../martini_v3.0.0_TTA.itp"